Kaesual/sour/README.md

 Sour can be configured using `.yaml` or `.json` files; the structure is the same in both cases.

+Warning: The section below is from the original readme and hasn't been updated yet, it will probably need a docker command instead as the docker image is where the system requirements are installed.

 To print the default configuration to standard output, run `sour config`:

 ```bash